 The damaging influence of high water, or storm surge, is often underestimated in preparing a boat for a storm.
 Storm surge raises the water level far above normal high tide, cutting off roads, forcing evacuation, and lifting boats above their docks and pilings.
 Surge accounts for major damage to boats because it puts docks and dockline arrangements underwater as the boat tries to float above.
+In 2012 Hurricane Sandy set a new surge record of 14 feet in parts of New York.

 Surge is the result of several factors.
 Due to low barometric pressure, the ocean surface is drawn upward forming a mound about one foot higher than the surrounding ocean.
 Large swells generated by the storm reach land first, while storm winds drive water toward the coast.
-As the storm makes landfall, water levels 10 to 20 feet above normal high tide are possible.
+As the storm makes landfall, water levels over ten feet feet above normal high tide are possible.
 Surge is responsible for extensive flooding and much of the loss of life that accompanies a hurricane.
 Dangerous high tides can reach outward 20 to 50 miles from the storm's center.
 Surge makes extra length and positioning of docklines critical.